 However, it is the furthest airport from Lofoten, so you will lose practically one day on the way there and another on the way back to get from Tromso to Lofoten by car.

-We used this option and the extra time spent on transport did not matter to us because the landscape was breathtaking, especially on the King’s Route in Lofoten.
+We used this option and the extra time spent on transport didn’t matter to us because there are many things to do in Tromso and the landscape was breathtaking, especially on the King’s Route in Lofoten.
 Besides, it helped with our travel budget to Lofoten.

 Another advantage of flying to Tromso is the large offer of companies that rent RVs and campervans.
 This makes the cost much cheaper compared to renting campervans in Lofoten.
 For us, it was a turning point to find the Norwagon company, which rents campers prepared for the cold winter at a great price.